accepted FastLSQ at the AI & PDE Workshop · ICLR 2026 read on OpenReview ↗

 @misc{sulc2026solvingpdesshotfourier,

-with Exact Analytical Derivatives},
+Exact Analytical Derivatives},

 author = {Antonin Sulc},